OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 ![](dependent-service-multiple-apps-feature-branches.png)

 Without a doubt, this scenario will makes things significantly trickier.
-Spinning up a sandbox for your specific application's feature branch is relatively easy as you have control over that application.
+Spinning up a sandbox for your specific application’s feature branch is relatively easy as you have control over that application.
 Other teams will have a different cadence.
-You might get your sandbox stood up before the other team's is ready.
-While you're waiting for the other team, your sandbox needs to work, so you'll point to `Staging`.
-As all the dependent sandboxes come online, you'll need to update your configuration entries to point to them in `Test`.
+You might get your sandbox stood up before the other team’s is ready.
+While you’re waiting for the other team, your sandbox needs to work, so you’ll point to `Staging`.
+As all the dependent sandboxes come online, you’ll need to update your configuration entries to point to them in `Test`.

 ![](your-app-multiple-feature-branches-one-dependent-service.png)

-The easy way out is to say, "Don't tightly couple application changes like that."
+The easy way out is to say, “Don’t tightly couple application changes like that.”
 From a release standpoint, it is much harder to deploy this project, as applications have to be deployed in a specific order.
-Delays will compound themselves, and you'll hear, "My app can't be modified until [Team X]'s service is modified."
+Delays will compound themselves, and you’ll hear, “My app can’t be modified until [Team X]‘s service is modified.”
 While decoupling is the end goal, in practice, tightly coupled application changes happen.

 With dependent services, you have two things to worry about: